Nikki C is wearing the 'Smoothie Crop Bra' in confetti/white and 'High Waisted Bike Shorts.'

 Comparing yourself, or your baby to others is also not the wisest thing to do for your anxiety levels.
 Just remember every mother is different, so she mothers differently!
 Every child is different, they grow and develop at different rates so there is absolutely no point comparing yourself to others – it’s like comparing apples to oranges.
 Two entirely different mothers, in two different environments nurturing two completely different children…how can you compare?
 And why do it to yourself?
 Your baby is developing just as he/she should.
 As long as you’re doing your best and loving your child as much as you can, then you’re doing everything just right.
 Perfectly in fact.

-Nikki J is wearing the 'Casual Tank' in peacock and the 'Classic Maternity Leggings' in black, while Hollie is wearing the 'Ultimate Bra' in stripe, the 'Free 'n' Active Tank' in lilac, and around her waist is the 'All Day Hooded Top' in grey.
+Nikki J is wearing the 'Casual Tank' in peacock and the 'Classic Maternity Leggings' in black, while Hollie is wearing the 'Ultimate Bra' in stripe, a 'Free 'n' Active Tank' and around her waist is the 'All Day Hooded Top' in grey.

 And finally, the dreaded ‘mum guilt.’
 We have all had it from time to time.
 A number of Cadenshae mothers stated that we should be looking at ‘mum guilt’ from a different perspective.
 If you are having ‘mum guilt’ then all this really means is you are trying to be the best possible mum you can be…a really inferior mum wouldn’t feel guilty about much!
 So if you’re feeling guilty about anything…just remember the fact you feel guilty just goes to show how much of an exceptional mother you are, and how lucky your baby is to have you.